Tracking Salaried Employees’ Hours: Why Do It & How It Works

 3. It boosts company effectiveness

-When your salaried employees have to clock in and track their activities through the day, it gives you a wealth of valuable information.
+When your salaried employees have to clock in and out, use an attendance tracker or clock-in and clock-out apps, and monitor their activities throughout the day, it gives you a wealth of valuable information.
 You can analyze how much time each employee spent on a particular task, see the ways to improve your business workflow, and how to automate the working processes to help your employees with their tasks.

 At the same time, time tracking gives us the sense that we’re treated honestly.
 If the time tracking system is transparent and employees and managers have equal access to it, then both can see how well an employee performs and negotiate the workload and payment.